-Every coin collector, be beginner or advance, needs several coin collecting supplies to store and display their coin collection properly.
+Every coin collector, be beginner or advance, needs several coin collecting supplies to store and display their coin collection correctly.
 Most importantly, these coin supplies will keep your coins from being damaged and preserved their pristine condition.
 These coin supplies will get you started on a lifelong hobby while providing you hours of enjoyment.

 The first and foremost supply that you will need for coin collecting is a safe means to store your coins so they will not get damaged.
 Most beginners start with the proverbial "cigar box" as a means to store their coin collection.
 Unfortunately, this does not protect your coins from damage occurs from the coins touching and rubbing up against each other.
-Therefore, the best bet is a holder, folder or coin album that is specifically designed to house your coins.
+Therefore, the best bet is a holder, folder, or coin album that is specifically designed to house your coins.

 The most popular coin holders are cardboard 2x2s.
-These are 2" x 4" pieces of cardboard with a hole in the middle on each side and clear Mylar plastic adhered to the inside.
+These are 2" x 4" pieces of cardboard with a hole in the middle of each side and clear Mylar plastic adhered to the inside.
 You place the coin on the plastic over the hole, and the holder is folded in half and stapled shut.

 Another popular and inexpensive coin holder is the coin flip.
 Inert Mylar plastic is used to construct these coin flips, and they measure 2" x 4" with a pocket on each side.
 The coin fits in one pocket, and a piece of paper with identifying information fits into the other pocket.
 The holder is then folded over to protect the coin from falling out and thus allows safe storage in an album page or storage box.
-Be careful when purchasing 2 x 2 coin flips to be certain that the plastic does not contain any PVC.
+Be careful when purchasing 2 x 2 coin flips to be sure that the plastic does not contain any PVC.

 Flat Clinch Stapler

 If you decide to use 2 x 2 cardboard coin holders, you will need to staple them shut.
 Using a standard office stapler will result in the staple being crimped underneath the holder with two bumps from the staple protruding from the back of the holder.
-You can use a pair of needle nose pliers to flatten these bumps, but you risk scratching the coin with the pliers.
-A simpler solution is to buy a flat clinch stapler that presses the staple underneath the holder into the cardboard so that the staple does not protrude from the back of the cardboard holder.
+You can use a pair of needle-nose pliers to flatten these bumps, but you risk scratching the coin with the pliers.
+A more straightforward solution is to buy a flat clinch stapler that presses the staple underneath the holder into the cardboard so that the staple does not protrude from the back of the cardboard holder.

 Magnifier and Light

-In order to properly view your coins, you will need proper lighting conditions and a magnifier to help you see your coins better.
+To properly view your coins, you will need proper lighting conditions and a magnifier to help you see your coins better.
 The best lighting is incandescent lighting.
 Fluorescent lighting tends to be too soft and mild and may hide significant imperfections from you.
 Halogen lights, on the other hand, are too harsh and may call undue attention to minor blemishes on your coin.
 A simple desk lamp that uses a 75-watt incandescent bulb is ideal.